 Plus, Moynihan adds, “Real estate is an emotional process, so it’s my job to make sure my clients are protected and educated throughout the process.”

 Having an agent who can calmly explain every step of the process can give the buyer peace of mind — a benefit that can be hard to quantify monetarily.

 How to back out of an offer

 “Most real estate offers are binding once the seller accepts, signs and the contract is fully executed,” Hertzberg says.
 “We draft offers with inspection periods which allow for due diligence and the buyer may have options to potentially cancel the contract depending on the terms.”

-“There are a few opportunities during the buying process when a contract can terminate and the buyer is not penalized,” Moynihan says. “(This could include) if you have an inspection contingency and something comes up in the inspection that can’t be resolved between buyers and sellers, if you have an appraisal contingency and the appraisal comes back short on the home’s value, or if you have a financing contingency and the bank can’t get your loan approved.”
+“There are a few opportunities during the buying process when a contract can terminate and the buyer is not penalized,” Moynihan says, such as “if you have an inspection contingency and something comes up in the inspection that can’t be resolved between buyers and sellers; if you have an appraisal contingency and the appraisal comes back short on the home’s value; or if you have a financing contingency and the bank can’t get your loan approved.”

 Once your offer is accepted, it’s time to get ready for closing.
 It usually takes one to two months between your offer being accepted and actually getting the keys to your new home.
 At the closing, you’ll sign a mountain of paperwork and pay fees to your mortgage lender (if you have one), lawyers, municipalities, appraisers, title insurers and possibly others.
 Get your writing hand ready, and for more info, read Bankrate’s guide to closing.